This blog may contain affiliate links. Read our disclosure policy for more info.

 When you go to get your van inspected for self-contained certification, you must declare how many people can live in the van.
 This is important because it changes the amount of freshwater and the size of waste tanks you need.
 Most people build a campervan to house only two people.

-The inlet (lid on portable tanks) must be no smaller than 25mm in diameter (unless it is pressure fed, then 12mm is fine.)
+The inlet (lid on portable tanks) must be no smaller than 25mm in diameter (0.98in), unless it is pressure fed, then 12mm (.47in) is fine.

 You must have a sink connected to your grey water tank via a trap.
 The trap can simply be a loop in the hose to trap water.